Skip to main content

 Skip About this course

 Remote sensing observations have become an essential tool in observing the state and evolution of the earth’s ecosystems.
-They are a unique means to gain an immediate and regional- to continental-scale view of the earth environment, allowing for the monitoring of entire biomes and their changes with time.
+They are a unique means within earth sciences to gain an immediate and regional- to continental-scale view of the earth environment, allowing for the monitoring and change detection of entire biomes over time.

 • The concepts and principles of SAR and polarimetric SAR